Hi, I’m Sara,

 I’m a proud mom to 3 wonderful young men, a business owner, a mountain and ocean adventurer, an artist, and a former teacher.
 At my core, I am not much different than any of you.
 What and who I have become is a resilient woman and person, who survived and thrived from multiple traumas, now finding herself in this space.
 And this is exactly where I was meant to be.

 I made a point everyday of getting outside, navigating through anger, pain, and grief while hiking 14,000 ft mountains and paddling 4-miles out to sea with whales and dolphins.
-I somatically healed my heart, mind, and body through nature while practicing the art of resiliency and forgiveness.
+I somatically healed my heart, mind, and body through nature while practicing the art of making bold moves in my life.
 As a result, I began finding that new me.
 A version of me with a larger smile, a longer laugh, and a love for her present life.
 The gift of my trauma was finding my most important relationship: the one within myself.

-My trauma became my purpose: to help others embrace their resiliency.
-Using those experiences and understanding my purpose, I became a keynote speaker, author, TEDx speaker, retreat organizer/facilitator for transformational experiences.
+My trauma became my purpose: to help others embrace their bold life.
+I became a keynote speaker, best-selling author, TEDx speaker, and a retreat organizer/facilitator for transformational experiences.

-Our world continues to go through crises, with no end in sight.
+Our world continues to go through crises and change, with no end in sight.
 I want this practice of overcoming and thriving to be available for everyone.
 For you.
 For your family.
 For your friends.
+For organizations.
 Your colleagues.
-Because, the stronger and more resilient the parts, the greater and more resilient as a whole.
+Because, the stronger and more bold the parts, the stronger and more bold we are as a whole.